Boolean algebra: Computers

 In the early 20th century, several electrical engineers intuitively recognized that Boolean algebra was analogous to the behavior of certain types of electrical circuits.
 Claude Shannon formally proved such behavior was logically equivalent to Boolean algebra in his 1937 master's thesis, A Symbolic Analysis of Relay and Switching Circuits.

-Today, all modern general purpose computers perform their functions using two-value Boolean logic; that is, their electrical circuits are a physical manifestation of two-value Boolean logic.
+Today, all modern general-purpose computers perform their functions using two-value Boolean logic; that is, their electrical circuits are a physical manifestation of two-value Boolean logic.
 They achieve this in various ways: as voltages on wires in high-speed circuits and capacitive storage devices, as orientations of a magnetic domain in ferromagnetic storage devices, as holes in punched cards or paper tape, and so on.
 (Some early computers used decimal circuits or mechanisms instead of two-valued logic circuits.)

 Of course, it is possible to code more than two symbols in any given medium.
 For example, one might use respectively 0, 1, 2, and 3 volts to code a four-symbol alphabet on a wire, or holes of different sizes in a punched card.
 In practice, the tight constraints of high speed, small size, and low power combine to make noise a major factor.
 This makes it hard to distinguish between symbols when there are several possible symbols that could occur at a single site.
 Rather than attempting to distinguish between four voltages on one wire, digital designers have settled on two voltages per wire, high and low.

 Computers use two-value Boolean circuits for the above reasons.
 The most common computer architectures use ordered sequences of Boolean values, called bits, of 32 or 64 values, e.g. 01101000110101100101010101001011.
 When programming in machine code, assembly language, and certain other programming languages, programmers work with the low-level digital structure of the data registers.
-These registers operate on voltages, where zero volts represents Boolean 0, and a reference voltage (often +5 V, +3.3 V, +1.8 V) represents Boolean 1.
+These registers operate on voltages, where zero volts represents Boolean 0, and a reference voltage (often +5 V, +3.3 V, or +1.8 V) represents Boolean 1.
 Such languages support both numeric operations and logical operations.
 In this context, "numeric" means that the computer treats sequences of bits as binary numbers (base two numbers) and executes arithmetic operations like add, subtract, multiply, or divide.
 "Logical" refers to the Boolean logical operations of disjunction, conjunction, and negation between two sequences of bits, in which each bit in one sequence is simply compared to its counterpart in the other sequence.
 Programmers therefore have the option of working in and applying the rules of either numeric algebra or Boolean algebra as needed.
 A core differentiating feature between these families of operations is the existence of the carry operation in the first but not the second.